Because of its proximity to Manhattan, and views of that iconic skyline, northern New Jersey is a filmmaker’s delight.

 That set is Marques Brownlee’s apartment, near the Stevens campus in Hoboken.

-Brownlee, a junior majoring in Business and Technology at Stevens, has a sizable following on YouTube among tech enthusiasts who appreciate his deep knowledge of the products he discusses, his understanding of what his audience wants to learn and his polished delivery.
+Brownlee '14, a Business and Technology major, has a sizable following on YouTube among tech enthusiasts who appreciate his deep knowledge of the products he discusses, his understanding of what his audience wants to learn and his polished delivery.

 And it’s a growing audience: One of his most recent videos, a review of the LG G Flex mobile phone, has attracted 2.7 million views so far — a testament to his knowledge of the subject matter and the training he’s received in his classes.